dauwhe/html-first/README.md

 > What about metadata?

 The web already has numerous ways of including metadata in HTML documents.
 All we’re proposing is a convention that metadata in this "index" document applies to the entire web publication.
-The PWG can decide which method(s) will be used by WPs.
+The PWG can decide which method(s) will be used by WPs, or leave it to the web.

 > What about secondary resources?

 With both of our demo books, we’ve been able to cache secondary resources (including fonts referenced from CSS) without having a list of such resources.
 Such a list is a tremendous burden on authors, and if we can possibly avoid it we should.

->
+> HTML requires a non-empty title element.

+Feature, not bug.

 ## Feedback